troingle/aoc-2023/README.md

 Easier than day 3.
 Haven't done the recursion thing yet.

 ## Day 5
-(Haven't done yet - looks very intimidating)
+Haven't done yet due to the puzzle looking very intimidating and me being very tired - might do later.

 ## Day 6
 Easiest one so far.
 Part 2 especially was very easy to implement.
-I think it could have been done with math but I just brute forced it lol
+I think it could have been done with math but I just used brute force.

+## Day 7
+Still doing this one a few days later.
+Checking the cards' powers is annoying.